detekt/detekt/website/docs/introduction/snapshots.md

 id: snapshots
 title: "Using Snapshots"
 keywords: [snapshot, releases]
-summary: This page explains how you can setup snapshots for your Detekt build to test the latest unreleased features.
+summary: This page explains how you can setup snapshots for your detekt build to test the latest unreleased features.
 sidebar_position: 10
 ---